NeilJustice/ZenUnitAndMetalMock/README.md

 Maximizing Mutation Coverage With ZenUnit
 =========================================

 Testing using random inputs instead of constant inputs is a central technique for maximizing mutation coverage.
 Mutation coverage is the percentage of program-correctness-breaking code mutations "slain" by a collection of tests.
-To "slay" a code mutation, a collection of tests must fail so as to not potentially pass along the correctness-compromised to production.
+To "slay" a code mutation, a collection of tests must fail so as to not potentially pass along the correctness-compromised program to production.

 ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today or automatically in the 2020s with an LLVM-powered mutation testing framework.